socadk/design-practice-repository/activities/DPR-StrategicDDD.md

 The original DDD book by Eric Evans defined an initial set of relations between contexts appearing in a map, e.g., the *Conformist* pattern (@Evans:2003).
 Later on, a few additional types were added, for instance *Partnership* and *Big Ball of Mud*.
 In ["An Introduction to Domain Driven Design"](http://www.methodsandtools.com/archive/archive.php?id=97), Dan Haywood summarizes the original six patterns as this:

 * *Shared Kernel*: "Two bounded contexts use a common kernel of code (for example a library) as a common lingua-franca, but otherwise do their other stuff in their own specific way."
-* *Open Host Service (OHS)*: "A bounded context specifies a protocol by which any other bounded context can use its services (e.g. a RESTful HTTP service or a SOAP Web service).
+* *Open Host Service (OHS)*: "A bounded context specifies a protocol by which any other bounded context can use its services (for instance, a RESTful HTTP service or a SOAP Web service).
 This protocol exposes the Published Language."
 * *Published Language (PL)*: "The interacting bounded contexts agree on a common language (for example a bunch of XML schemas over an enterprise service bus) by which they can interact with each other."
 * *Customer/Supplier* (a.k.a.
 Customer/Supplier Teams/Development): "One bounded context uses the services of another and is a stakeholder (customer) of that other bounded context.
 As such it can influence the services provided by that bounded context."
 * *Conformist*: "One bounded context uses the services of another but is not a stakeholder to that other bounded context.
 As such it uses "as-is" (conforms to) the protocols or APIs provided by that bounded context."